JESUSC1/Speech-to-Text-Transcription-and-Analysis/README.md

 ---

 ## Data Source
+This project employs a range of audio samples as its foundational data sources:

+- The `comparing-speech-to-text-systems` notebook primarily employs diverse audio samples to evaluate and compare various online transcription services.
+These samples encompass live recordings and pre-recorded audio files, including those of children's voices, to assess the transcription efficacy of each service.

-The project utilizes various audio samples as primary data sources.
-These samples include live recordings and pre-recorded audio files, especially from the [TalkBank](https://talkbank.org/) project and its `HomeBank` data.
-The `transcript-conversion-analysis` notebook focuses on the exploration and processing of this data.
+- The data in the `transcript-conversion-analysis` notebook predominantly stems from the [TalkBank](https://talkbank.org/) project, specifically its HomeBank component. `HomeBank` is a rich resource of shared recordings documenting children's everyday experiences.
+This notebook delves deep into the exploration, conversion, and analysis of transcripts derived from this data.

 ---